 As you start to live more sustainably you will be spending more time outdoors.
-And in the winter it can be tough.
-Getting or cutting firewood, tending livestock, taking care of the orchards or greenhouse — all of these activities means you’ll be getting outside in the cold.
+And in the winter it can be tough to stay warm while working outside in the cold.
+Getting or cutting firewood, tending livestock, taking care of the orchards or greenhouse — all of these activities mean you’ll be outside, in the cold.

-Here are my three best tips for staying warm and toasty during the winter months.
+Sure, it may not be a full-on survival situation but, you are going to want to stay warm regardless!
+Here are my three best tips for staying warm and toasty during the winter months:

-1) Wrap that neck!
-Your neck radiates more heat than any other area.
-The head and feet are next on the list, but really the neck is the most important.
-In my backpack (which serves as a purse) I’ve used the neck wrap I keep in there more times than I can count to keep me warm during that sudden cold front that sweeps in.
+Your neck radiates more heat than any other area of the body.
+The head and feet are next on the list.
+However, your neck is the most important area to keep warm.
+In my backpack (which also doubles as a purse), I keep a neck wrap.
+I’ve used it more times than I can count to stay warm during an unexpected cold front.

-You know when you start to get that scratchy throat and start feeling just the edges of a cold or flu coming on?
-I will wrap my neck at night while I sleep and have found it seems to nip that sore throat in the bud.
-I am no doctor, but my theory is that wrapping my neck creates a mini fever in the area, which stops trouble before it can spread.
-(Also, check out this article on treating fevers – and when not to.
-The comments section on this particular article where the contributed your experiences is especially amazing click here to read).
+Have you ever started to get that scratchy feeling in your throat and you can feel the beginnings of a cold or flu coming on?
+I like to wrap my neck while sleeping at night.
+I have found that this simple act seems to nip that sore throat in the bud!
+While I am no doctor, my theory is that by wrapping your neck, it creates a localized mini-fever, which possibly stops trouble before it has time to spread.

-2) Stay hydrated.
-For some reason it seems harder to drink enough fluids when it is cold.
-But of the many signs of dehydration, getting a bit chilled is usually one of the first.
-(Some other signs are dry lips, dizziness when standing, and slower mental functioning).
-I find that making a quart of tea to sip on (from a mason jar) in the morning and then in the afternoon, helps me to drink more and keep track of how much I am drinking during the day.
-I find my body hydrates better with a tea versus straight water.
-The Grandmothers were always drinking herbal teas that were nutritive and tonics.
-Good health is best achieved with gentle nudges and sipping tea is a great way to help the process.
-Wildcrafting or growing your own teas is so easy and I’ll write about it in a future article.
+For some reason, it seems harder to stay hydrated and drink enough fluids when it is cold outside.
+Of the many signs of dehydration, getting a bit chilled is usually one of the first to appear.
+Some other signs may be dry lips, dizziness when standing, and slower mental function.
+I find that making a quart of tea to sip on throughout the day helps me to drink more fluid.
+By using a quart sized mason jar I am able to easily keep track of how much I am drinking during the day.